leejinxi/server/README.md

 ## multibitrate.sh
 src: root directory, in this part the src=/VR_team
 name: the output of ERP2CMP file
-bitrate: unit `"M"`, if you want to change the unit to "k", you need to change all in files, often in the ffmpeg command lines.  please write in ascending order.
+bitrate: unit `"M"`, please write in ascending order.
+If you want to change the unit to "k", you need to change all in files, often in the ffmpeg command lines.

 The output files will be located in `/VR_team/CMP8k/multibitrate/`